 The sculpture ‘Drehmoment’ can be conceived as an enhanced circus act turned into an object, as childlike playfulness.

 ...
 Or, looking at it another way, as the performance of a trick, in which dynamic action replaces the usual static construction of the artwork.
 In it you’ll find some of the things we hope, or fear, to see in the future.
 Fascinating, tricky and efficient, but also somewhat inexplicable, restless and risky.
 The dynamic is more than a modern replacement for the old static.
 It turns what was previously a dead fact – perhaps the result of a past creative process – into something that is recreated over and over again, behind which stands a present, immaterial power, a programme, an intention, or possibly a ‘spirit’, all of which may be as important as the ruling laws of nature.
 You can see that here, too: the machine does not always work to lift the plate into the air, but suddenly comes to a halt every now and again, or runs idle for hours at a slow speed.
 The reasons remain a mystery.”
 (Jan Edler, realities:united)

 The construction project was a public-private partnership.
 BAM Deutschland AG is the private partner of the Institute for Federal Real Estate (BImA), which implemented the project on behalf of the German Federal Ministry of Education and Research as the property owner and developer.
 Futurium was designed by two Berlin-based architects, Christoph Richter and Jan Musikowski, in cooperation with landscape architects JUCA.

 Construction started in March 2015 and the foundation stone was laid in June of the same year.
 One year later, Futurium celebrated its roofing ceremony.
 The keys were officially handed over on 13 September 2017.
-The opening will take place on 5 September 2019.
+The opening took place on 5 September 2019.
 The finished building has a footprint of roughly 4,000 square metres and offers over 3,000 square metres of exhibition space on the top floor alone.